GSA/modernization/pages/report/09-appendix-d.md

-The steps outlined below would be used to test the theory that this would change the way we buy these services and establish a shared service approach to license purchasing:
+The steps outlined below would be used to test the theory that this would change the way we buy these services and establish a shared service approach to license purchasing.
+This is not the full implementation plan which will provide more details for how and when these general steps will be accomplished.
+The implementation plan will address pilot success criteria to include input and feedback from agencies and industry which may change the course of the outcome.

 **Get Industry Buy-in and Feedback.** Capitalizing on the recent success of the IT CEO Summit, the Office of American Innovation will call a follow-up summit with interested cloud providers to discuss the proposal.
-The goal would be to determine whether CSPs would be willing to participate in a pilot of the Manufacturer’s Agreements with the Federal Government.
-Suggested industry partners to target are Google, Salesforce, Amazon, and Microsoft.
+The goal would be to determine whether CSPs would be willing to participate in a pilot with the Federal Government.

 **Measure the Market.** A prerequisite to all other actions is to obtain an accurate measurement of the market need in terms of agencies that